cockroachdb/docs/src/current/cockroachcloud/export-metrics.md

 {% include_cached feature-phases/preview.md %}
 {{site.data.alerts.end}}

-Exporting metrics to AWS CloudWatch is only available on CockroachDB {{ site.data.products.dedicated }} clusters which are hosted on AWS.
-If your CockroachDB {{ site.data.products.dedicated }} cluster is hosted on GCP or Azure, you can export metrics to [Datadog]({% link cockroachcloud/export-metrics.md %}?filters=datadog-metrics-export) or [Prometheus]({% link cockroachcloud/export-metrics.md %}?filters=prometheus-metrics-export) instead.
+Exporting metrics to AWS CloudWatch is only available on CockroachDB {{ site.data.products.dedicated }} clusters that are hosted on AWS.
+If your CockroachDB {{ site.data.products.dedicated }} cluster is hosted on Azure, you can export metrics to [Azure Monitor]({% link cockroachcloud/export-metrics.md %}?filters=azure-monitor-metrics-export).
+If your CockroachDB {{ site.data.products.dedicated }} cluster is hosted on GCP, you can export metrics to [Datadog]({% link cockroachcloud/export-metrics.md %}?filters=datadog-metrics-export) or [Prometheus]({% link cockroachcloud/export-metrics.md %}?filters=prometheus-metrics-export) instead.

 {{site.data.alerts.callout_info}}
 Enabling metrics export will send around 250 metrics per node to AWS CloudWatch.
 Review the [AWS CloudWatch documentation](https://aws.amazon.com/cloudwatch/pricing/) to gauge how this adds to your AWS CloudWatch spend.